These apples and pears were grown in North America during the Colonial Era and through the time of the American...

 The best place to store fruit is in refrigeration, with a temperature range of 34-36°F. If this is not a possibility, you can also get good results from the cool, humid climate in your (unheated) basement or root cellar.
-Either way, there are a few other steps you should take to safely preserve your fruit.
+Either way, there are a few other steps you should take to preserve your fruit safely.

 - Fruit should be stored in a crate or similar container.
 Plastic bags and buckets do not allow sufficient airflow, and fruit will rot quickly.